 Although a few rare people can get beyond happiness, nearly everyone else wants an overall happy and satisfying life.
-For this, most people need to have wealth.
-Happiness and satisfaction comes from the fulfillment of our biopsychological(physical, emotional, and mental) necessities.
+Happiness is not a single emotion but is an umbrella term used for the group of emotional states that we consider as being pleasant or likeable.
+These states come from the fulfillment of our biopsychological(physical, emotional, and mental) necessities.
 Physical necessities include things like food and shelter, emotional necessities include things like emotional security and emotional confidence, and mental necessities include things like life importance and life meaning.
-Wealth is used to fulfill these necessities and so it can be used to have a happy fulfilling life.
+Wealth is used to fulfill these necessities and so it can be used to increase happiness in life.

-Unfortunately, most people put their main focus on accumulating monetary wealth, many times at the expense of the other parts of wealth.
+When people think of wealth, they usually think of monetary wealth.
 Although monetary wealth is a very important part of wealth, it is only one part of total wealth.

-Each of the three buckets is filled by different types of actions.
+Each of the three buckets is filled by doing different types of actions.